 The Orion SpaceProbe 3 stands out from the competition with a relatively simple to use equatorial mount and minimum of complicated pieces and accessories.
 As such, it is a good choice for consumers desiring a basic and easy to use telescope to ease them into the stargazing hobby.
-At around $140, it is very affordable, while its 3inch aperture, 700mm focal length, 10mm and 20mm eyepieces, and reflector design give it solid optics.
+It is very affordable, while its 3inch aperture, 700mm focal length, 10mm and 20mm eyepieces, and reflector design give it solid optics.
 Its steel and aluminum construction and oneyear warranty give it a reliable build.
 The only downside to the telescope is the fact that it can take upwards of an hour to set up properly and may come with difficult to follow instructions, as opposed to other entrylevel telescopes can take less than half an hour to assemble.
 The SpaceProbe also does not automatically keep objects in view, and therefore may require a little extra work from the consumer to track the objects through the sky.
 However, the SpaceProbe’s optics allow views such as the moon and planets, as well as some deepsky objects.
 The combination of simplicity and sound optics make the SpaceProbe a good choice for any amateur stargazer.

 Delving into the world of astronomy does not have to be an expensive proposition.
-There is a whole array of telescopes for less than $200 that offers enough features and quality to appeal to any amateur stargazer.
+There is a whole array of telescopes for less than $200 that offer enough features and quality to appeal to any amateur stargazer.
 Simple designs and quick setups make these telescopes easy to use even for those who have never before owned a telescope, especially if you’re looking for a good kid’s telescope.
 Sound optics bring the moon and planets into sharp focus, and reliable construction and special features make them quality products that will meet stargazers’ needs for years.